 \subsection{The Step-by-Step Algorithm}

 This part summarizes the inverse layer-wise learning of MLFNs.
 In each layer, the weights are updated incrementally by a one-layer update law.
-The details of the inverse layer-wise learning algorithm are as follows \begin{enumerate} \item[(i)] Initialization: Randomly assign \(\matr{W}_1, \matr{W}_2, \dots, \matr{W}_{n}\). \item [(ii)] Train \(\matr{W}_{n}\) using update law \eqref{eq:mlfn_wn_updl} \(\to\) obtain \(\bar{\matr{W}}_{n}^b\) \item [(iii)] Backward looping: Learning of \({\matr{W}}_{j}\) (from \({\matr{W}}_{n-1}\) to \({\matr{W}}_{1}\)) \begin{itemize} \item [(a)] Set \(j=n-1\) \item [(b)] Train \(\matr{W}_{j}\) using update law \eqref{eq:mlfn_wj_updl} \(\to\) obtain \(\bar{\matr{W}}_{j}^b\) \item [(c)] Decrease \(j\) by 1 and go to step (b) if \(j \geq 1\) \end{itemize} \item [(iv)] Forward looping: Learning of \({\matr{W}}_{j}\) again (from \({\matr{W}}_{2}\) to \({\matr{W}}_{n}\)) \begin{itemize} \item [(d)] Set \(j=2\) \item [(e)] Train \(\matr{W}_{j}\) using update law \eqref{eq:mlfn_wj_updl} with noting that \(\bar{\vect{\phi}}_{j-1}\) in \eqref{eq:input_wj_forward} is used instead of \(\bar{\vect{\phi}}^\star_{j-1}\) \(\to\) obtain \(\bar{\matr{W}}_{j}\) \item [(f)] Increase \(j\) by 1 and go to step (e) if \(j \leq n\) \end{itemize} \end{enumerate}
+The details of the inverse layer-wise learning algorithm are as follows \begin{enumerate} \item[(i)] Initialization: Randomly assign \(\mathbf{W}_1, \mathbf{W}_2, \dots, \mathbf{W}_{n}\). \item [(ii)] Train \(\mathbf{W}_{n}\) using update law \eqref{eq:mlfn_wn_updl} \(\to\) obtain \(\bar{\mathbf{W}}_{n}^b\) \item [(iii)] Backward looping: Learning of \({\mathbf{W}}_{j}\) (from \({\mathbf{W}}_{n-1}\) to \({\mathbf{W}}_{1}\)) \begin{itemize} \item [(a)] Set \(j=n-1\) \item [(b)] Train \(\mathbf{W}_{j}\) using update law \eqref{eq:mlfn_wj_updl} \(\to\) obtain \(\bar{\mathbf{W}}_{j}^b\) \item [(c)] Decrease \(j\) by 1 and go to step (b) if \(j \geq 1\) \end{itemize} \item [(iv)] Forward looping: Learning of \({\mathbf{W}}_{j}\) again (from \({\mathbf{W}}_{2}\) to \({\mathbf{W}}_{n}\)) \begin{itemize} \item [(d)] Set \(j=2\) \item [(e)] Train \(\mathbf{W}_{j}\) using update law \eqref{eq:mlfn_wj_updl} with noting that \(\bar{\boldsymbol{\phi}}_{j-1}\) in \eqref{eq:input_wj_forward} is used instead of \(\bar{\boldsymbol{\phi}}^\star_{j-1}\) \(\to\) obtain \(\bar{\mathbf{W}}_{j}\) \item [(f)] Increase \(j\) by 1 and go to step (e) if \(j \leq n\) \end{itemize} \end{enumerate}

-In learning of each layer, the number of training steps can exceed the number of training examples.
-This is because after all the examples in the training data have been used, the full training set can be used again.
-Each time when a full set of training data is used is called a loop.
-In practice, the training of each layer can take many loops.
+{In learning of each layer, each time when all examples in the training data have been used is called a loop.
+In practice, it can take many loops to train a layer, which means that each training example can be called upon many times.}